St Andrew's Village

 St Andrew's Village (abbreviation: SAV) is a 13.5 ha school complex located in the Central Region of Singapore.
 It was officially opened on 26 August 2006, with the ceremony being held at the 1000-seater Cultural Centre in the Junior College.

 The Village consists of Woodsville Campus and Potong Pasir Campus, located on the east and west bank of the Kallang River respectively.
 Both campuses are linked to each other by the Jacob Ballas Bridge, forming the Village.
 It mainly houses the St Andrew's School (Junior), St Andrew's School (Secondary) and St Andrew's Junior College.
 In addition to these three schools, the Village also houses the Anglican Diocesan Office, the Ascension Kindergarten, three church buildings and a hostel.

 Woodsville Campus

-Woodsville Campus is located along Francis Thomas Drive, which named after the late Mr. Francis Thomas, on the east bank of Kallang River.
+Woodsville Campus is located along Francis Thomas Drive, which named after the politician Francis Thomas, on the east bank of Kallang River.
 It comprises St Andrew's School (Junior) (SAS(J)), St Andrew's School (Secondary) (SAS(S)), Ascension Kindergarten, Church of the Resurrection, Church of the Ascension, and the Diocese of Singapore.

 Sport facilities can also be found in this campus, mainly to serve the student population.
 These include a rugby field, a hockey pitch, an Olympic-sized swimming pool and an indoor sports hall.